swoboda1337/am2315c-esphome/README.md

-AM2315C driver taken from [https://github.com/RobTillaart/AM2315C](https://github.com/RobTillaart/AM2315C) and ported to an esphome component.
+AM2315C driver taken from [https://github.com/RobTillaart/AM2315C](https://github.com/RobTillaart/AM2315C) and ported to an ESPHome component.

 Note this was merged into ESPHome 2024.3, this repo is deprecated, docs can be found here: